 Once you've selected the top-level objects for your data deployment, Gearset will analyze your data model and present you with further configuration options to customize your data deployment.
 You can either tweak these options, or leave them as the default to accept Gearset's recommendations.

-After clicking Next on the first configuration step of the data deployment, you'll be presented with the following page:
+NEXT on the first configuration step of the data deployment, you'll be presented with a page like this:

 Step 1: How do you want to match existing records?

-On the left hand side are the objects which you selected in the previous step.
-For each object, you can pick one of its fields to act as the external ID.
-When deploying records, Gearset will try to match records in the source and target using this ID.
-If the record exists in both the source and the target, the target will be updated to match the version in the source.
-If the record exists only in the source, it will be inserted as new into the target.
+Upsert records is selected, when deploying records, Gearset will try to match records in the source and target using this ID, and if the record exists in both the source and the target, the target will be updated to match the version in the source; if the record exists only in the source, it will be inserted as new into the target.

 Step 2: Which related objects do you want to include?

-On the right hand side, related objects to the objects you selected in the previous step are displayed.
-By default, all of these will also be included in your deployment, but you can override this by deselecting the Deploy checkbox next to a particular related object.
+On the right-hand side, objects related to the objects you selected in the previous step are displayed.
+By default, all of these will also be included in your deployment, but you can override this by deselecting the checkbox next to a particular related object.